threshold-network/token-supply-endpoint/README.md

 This repository hosts google cloud functions for estimating circulating token supply, one per top-level folder.

+To deploy:

++ Choose "Allow unauthenticated invocations" when given the choice since it's a public api.
++ The google cloud function needs to have an environment variabable set:
+  `WEB3_PROVIDER_URI=https://eth-mainnet.alchemyapi.io/v2/<secret>`.
+It doesn't
+  have to be alchemy, but this is hard-coded for mainnet.
++ Copy all the files to the google cloud function source and set the entry point to `main`.

 To test locally:

 + set `WEB3_PROVIDER_URI=https://eth-mainnet.alchemyapi.io/v2/<secret>` (or